enyioman/project18/project18.md

 ## STEP 1: Refactoring

-The aim of this project is to refactor our code to use modules.

 - Create a directory called modules
 - Within the modules directory create directories named VPC, Security, EFS, RDS, ALB, Autoscaling, Compute.
 - Within this directory created, we are going to copy files related to the named directory e.g For the VPC directory, the files needed to setup our VPC are internet-gateway, Nat-gateway, Routes etc. Also create variables.tf file in all the created directories, so the content of the directory will have a variables.tf file and other files related to the name of the directories.